 “[Its beautiful garb of yellow and brown … [and its] long, full tail, naturally a shaded yellow, is dyed in every conceivable hue and is used alone as an aigrette or with birds.”

-The Young Ladies’ Hat above is an example of a crownless hat made towering by an adept use of ornamentation.
+The Young Ladies’ Hat below is an example of a crownless hat made towering by an adept use of ornamentation.
 It was created from dark green felt and had a drooping convoluted brim.
 “Roses, full blow and half open, nestled amid their leaves … and carelessly waving feathers tower[ed] above them from the back.”

-The garnet colored Ladies’ Felt Hat to the right was created with a medium high crown and a slightly rolled brim.
+The garnet colored Ladies’ Felt Hat below was created with a medium high crown and a slightly rolled brim.
 The soft puff of velvet used was a harmonizing shade of blue that surrounded the crown, and, on the left side, flowers and leaves towered above the crown.
 An interesting side note about felt is it was created using a process known as “carroting.”
 Rabbit or beaver skins were treated with a mercury compound and then dried in an oven until the fur turned orange, just like the color of a carrot.
 The orange pelt was then stretched over a cutting machine and when the skin was thinly sliced off, the fleece was left.
 This was blown into a cone-shaped colander, treated with hot water, and sent through rollers, thereby causing the fur to felt.
 The felt was then dyed and blocked to make a hat.
 Unfortunately, the vapors created during this hat making process resulted in hatter’s suffering from mercury poisoning.

-“An artistic color mixture and disposal of trimming” is demonstrated in the golden Young Ladies’ Hat shown at the left.
+“An artistic color mixture and disposal of trimming” is demonstrated in the golden Young Ladies’ Hat shown below.
 The modified sailor hat was created from a medium high crown.
 Secured between a large broad black ribbon bow situated at the front were purple pansies and leaves.
 Large bows were particularly fashionable at this time, as were two-toned ribbons.
 As shown here, the large bow was wired to maintain its shape.
 Several large black ostrich plumes were strategically placed, with most plumes either being situated at “the back or left side [of the hat] or both.”
 In this case the black plumes were placed at the back of the hat hoping to provide breadth, as well as height.

 The last hat is a Ladies’ Velvet Hat and it was created in mauve.
 Mauve was a color named for the mallow flower and a color that according to the Oxford English Dictionary, didn’t come into use until the late 1790s, and the color was rarely used before 1859 because it was hard to obtain.
 After a chemistry student accidentally created the color in 1859 it became all the rage.
 Every Victorian clamored for the color.
 This mauve hat was created with a wide, stiff brim and a soft, full crown, a crown that The Delineator maintained was “youthful-looking and dressy” with an attractive shape.
 A small band of gold braid encircled the crown.
 Red berries with green foliage decorated the left side and united with willowy black ostrich plumes that towered above.